JeffersonLab/adm/README.md

 ## Release
 1. Bump the version number in the VERSION file and commit and push to GitHub (using [Semantic Versioning](https://semver.org/)).
-2. The [Publish a Release](https://github.com/JeffersonLab/adm/blob/main/.github/workflows/release.yml) GitHub Action should run automatically to tag the source, create releaste notes summarizing any pull requests, and attach a war artifact.
+2. The [Publish a Release](https://github.com/JeffersonLab/adm/blob/main/.github/workflows/release.yml) GitHub Action should run automatically to tag the source, create release notes summarizing any pull requests, and attach a war artifact.
 Edit the release notes to add any missing details.
 3. The [Publish to DockerHub](https://github.com/JeffersonLab/adm/blob/main/.github/workflows/docker-publish.yml) GitHub Action should run automatically to create, tag, and publish a new demo Docker image, and bump the [compose.override.yaml](https://github.com/JeffersonLab/adm/blob/main/compose.override.yaml) to use the new image.

 ## Deploy